-1. The young Charlie Parker practiced his saxophone so much that a neighbor once asked his mother to move away so they could get some peace and quiet.
-In an interview, he confessed that he practiced more than 11 hours a day during those years.
+1. The young Charlie Parker practiced his saxophone so much that a neighbor once asked his mother to move away so they could get some peace.
+In an interview, he confessed he practiced over 11 hours a day during those years.

 2. He earned the nickname “Yardbird” because of his profuse love of chicken.
 Chickens are frequently referred to as yardbirds in the south.

-3. When he was sixteen-years-old, Jo Jones, the drummer for Count Basie’s Orchestra, once threw a cymbal at him after he attempted to play a double-timed saxophone solo.
+3. When he was sixteen years old, Jo Jones, the Count Basie Orchestra’s drummer, once threw a cymbal at him after attempting to play a double-timed saxophone solo.
 The entire club laughed hysterically at Parker, leading him to set his saxophone down for the following three months.

-7. Charlie Parker’s real name was Charles Christopher Parker Jr.
+7. Charlie Parker’s actual name was Charles Christopher Parker Jr.

-8. After learning that he would die from cirrhosis of the liver if he continued consuming alcohol, Parker was banned from all New York City nightclubs for a period of fifteen months.
+8. After learning that he would die from cirrhosis of the liver if he continued consuming alcohol, they banned Parker from all New York City nightclubs for fifteen months.

-9. While recuperating in a mental hospital following a bout with substance abuse, Parker was cared for by a doctor who happened to be a fan.
+9. While recuperating in a mental hospital following a bout with substance abuse, a doctor who happened to be a fan cared for Parker.
 This doctor solemnly described Parker as, “A man living from moment to moment.
 A man living for the pleasure principle, music, food, sex, drugs, [and] kicks …” Despite Parker’s shortcomings, his doctor believed that he could turn his life around.

-10. After his untimely death at the age of thirty-four, graffiti could be found throughout the streets of New York City.
+10. After his untimely death at thirty-four, graffiti could be found throughout the streets of New York City.
 Every piece of street art unanimously proclaimed, “Bird Lives!”